-Renewable energy sources (solar, wind, hydro, geothermal, and marine energy) are grouped together in the online En-ROADS simulator, although wind, solar, geothermal, and hydro are modeled individually and in some cases appear separately in graphs.
+Renewable energy sources (solar, wind, hydro, geothermal, and marine energy) are grouped together in the online En-ROADS simulator.
+Within En-ROADS, wind, solar, geothermal, and hydro are modeled individually and in some cases appear separately in graphs.
 Bioenergy and nuclear are not considered to be sources of renewable energy in En-ROADS.
 Renewable energy sources are powered by means that are not exhausted by continued energy production.
 The sun, for example, will keep shining regardless of whether a solar panel captures some of its energy.
 Energy generation from renewables is assumed to produce zero greenhouse gas emissions.

 The largest source of renewable energy is currently hydro (16% in 2019).
 Hydro is not expected to grow substantially, given the limitations in locating suitable places for new hydropower development.